spectrocloud/librarium/content/docs/00-release-notes.md

 **Known Issues**

-* While deploying multiple apps in a sandbox cluster, if the deployment of one of the apps is blocked due to errors, then subsequent apps deployed to the same sandbox cluster might also be stuck in deploying state.
+* While deploying multiple apps in a Palette Virtual Cluster (PVC), if the deployment of one of the apps is blocked due to errors, then subsequent apps deployed to the same PVC might also be stuck in deploying state.
 Apply the following workarounds if you encounter the issue.

   * Delete the stuck App.
   * Fix the App with the error.